 You can sit the exam at a place of your choosing (for example, a home or work environment), with a stable internet connection.
-It is your responsibility to ensure that the location is quiet, undisturbed and appropriate for taking a professional examination.
+It is your responsibility to ensure that the location is quiet, undisturbed and appropriate for taking a professional examination and that your internet connection will remain stable throughout the entire exam.
 You must be alone in the room for the duration of the exam.

 Although you may be sitting an examination in your own home, the same requirements of professional conduct apply, as if you were taking the exam in a test centre.
 The invigilator may stop any candidate suspected of misconduct and issue a warning during the examination and if necessary, expel the candidate from the examination.

 Failure to follow the instructions of examiners and invigilators may be grounds for a misconduct issue.